 Florida’s bats are facing many challenges, including loss of natural roosting sites in trees and caves.
 Many bats take up residence in buildings, or other manmade structures, due to loss of habitat.
 The North Port Parks & Recreation Department is working to protect bats by providing bat boxes as alternative roost sites for a safe place to live and breed.

-The Environmental Conservancy of North Port has graciously donated a number of bat boxes to the North Port Parks and Recreation Department.
-At this time, two bat boxes have been built and installed near the Butler Park pavilion, additional bat boxes will be built and installed at a later date.
+The Environmental Conservancy of North Port and Volunteers of Coastal & Heartland Natural Estuary Partnership has graciously donated a number of bat boxes to the North Port Parks and Recreation Department.
+At this time, two bat boxes have been built and installed near the Butler Park pavilion.

 Please respect wildlife and observe from a distance.
 If you happen to encounter a bat, whether sick, injured or dead, avoid direct contact and do not handle.